mreidsma/slides/cswebsite/cswebsite.md

 #### Erin Kissane

-Kissane, E. (2011). *The ELements of Content Strategy*.
+Kissane, E. (2011). *The Elements of Content Strategy*.
 New York: A Book Apart. p.
 9.

 -----